ministryofjustice/cloud-platform-environments-checker/README.md

 Currently, this script is not being executed by the concourse pipeline, so must be run manually, if desired.

+See the `makefile` for an example of how to run this script.

 [env-repo]: https://github.com/ministryofjustice/cloud-platform-environments
 [concourse-job]: https://github.com/ministryofjustice/cloud-platform-concourse/blob/master/pipelines/live-1/main/check-environment.yaml